aurorascharff/aurorascharff.no/src/content/blog/running-tests-with-rtl-and-vitest-on-internationalized-react-server-components-in-next13.md

 ## Conclusion

 In this blog post, I walked you through what I have learned about running tests with Vitest and RTL on internationalized React Server Components in Next.js 13.

-I hope this blog post has been helpful to you.
-Happy testing!
+I hope this post has been helpful.
+Please let me know if you have any questions or comments, and follow me on [Twitter](https://twitter.com/aurorascharff) for more updates.
+Happy coding! 🚀